 A series of regional events have the ability to reach a wider audience.
 People who are unable to fly may be willing to drive someplace nearby to participate, while other participants may be able to join virtually.
 Meeting audiences closer to their homes will have a new resonance and will likely be accepted by both major and small-scale businesses.

 Adapting latest technology

-People has new importance on connections in a post-COVID society.
+People have new importance on connections in a post-COVID society.
 However, given the social distancing regulations that will undoubtedly stay in place for some years, it is doubtful that business gatherings and trade shows will ever revert to pre-pandemic “normal.”
 Instead, organizers want to use technology wherever it makes sense, beginning with contactless registration and eventually influencing how meals are served and delivered.

 Content is a king

 Attendees will regard events with a more critical eye in the future, expecting them to add value to their professional life.
-This involves prioritizing the goal of an event and the quality of its material, as well as developing methods to deliver content on an on-going basis, rather than simply during the show.
+This involves prioritizing the goal of an event and the quality of its material, as well as developing methods to deliver content on an ongoing basis, rather than simply during the show.

 Over the last few decades, events, exhibits, and conferences have developed dramatically.
 If we see the COVID-era changes as opportunities rather than obstacles, we can be able to lean into the impending shift and capitalize on it.

 A good presentation at an industry event can be quite beneficial to your company, so it makes sense to put some consideration into your exhibit.
 It is not enough to simply attend your Orlando trade show you must also attract attention.
-Let Exponents assist you with your trade show booth in Orlando.
-Our professional bespoke trade show booth design team will go to work on developing trade show booth that will help you amaze the crowd at your next event in Orlando.
+Let Exponents assist you with your trade show display in Orlando.
+Our professional bespoke trade show booth design team will go to work on developing a trade show exhibit that will help you amaze the crowd at your next event in Orlando.
 Our displays are unique and eye catchy, allowing you to captivate people and gain new leads and contacts.